bicycle1885/TableReader.jl/README.md

 - Transparently decompresses gzip, xz, and zstd data.
 - Read data from a local file, a remote file, or a running process.

-Here is a quick benchmarking result:
+Here is a quick benchmark of start-up time:

     ~/w/TableReader (master|…) $ julia
                    _